jamesmoey/yii-restapi/README.md

 - modelMap need to be in application alias format.
 It should point to a file that contain the mapping configuration for models.

-- validOrigin need to an array, it should contain a list of domain that is allow to access this Rest API through AJAX.
+- validOrigin need to an array, it should contain a list of domain (in Regular Expression) that is allow to access this Rest API through AJAX.
 Check out Cross-Site HTTP request on (https://developer.mozilla.org/En/HTTP_Access_Control)

 Sample of the model map configuration file.
 <pre><code>